elastic/cloud-on-k8s/docs/design/009-pod-reuse-es-restart.md

 * any step in a given phase is idempotent.
 For instance, it should be ok to run steps of the `stop` phase over and over again.
 * transition to the next step is resilient to stale cache.
 If a pod is annotated with the `start` phase, it should be ok to perform all steps of the `stop` phase again (no-op).
 However the cache cannot go back in time: once we reach the `start` phase we must not perform the `stop` phase at the next iteration.
 Our apiserver and cache implementation consistency model guarantee this behaviour.
 * the operator can restart at any point: on restart it should get back to the current phase.
 * a pod that should be reused will be reflected in the results of the comparison algorithm.
 However, once its configuration has been updated (but before it is actually restarted), it might not be reflected anymore.
 The comparison would then be based on the "new" configuration (not yet applied to the ES process), and the pod would require no change.
-That's OK: the pod will still eventually be restarted with this correct new configuration, since annotated in the `start` phase.
+That's OK: the ES process will still eventually be restarted with this correct new configuration, since annotated in the `start` phase.
 * if a pod is no longer requested for reuse (eg. user changed their mind and reverted ES spec to the previous version) but is in the middle of a restart process, it will still go through that restart process.
 Depending on when the user reverted back the ES spec, compared to the pod current phase in the state machine:
-    * if the new config was not yet applied, the pod will still be restarted with its current config
+    * if the new config was not yet applied, the ES process will still be restarted with its current config
-    * if the new config was already applied and the pod is starting, we'll have to wait for the restart process to be over before the pod can be reused with the old configuration (and restarted again).
+    * if the new config was already applied and the ES process is starting, we'll have to wait for the restart process to be over before the pod can be reused with the old configuration (and restarted again).
 Depending on the pods reuse choices, we might end up reverting the original configuration to different pods.
 But eventually things will get back to the expected state.

 #### Naming

 * Restart annotation name: `elasticsearch.k8s.elastic.co/restart-phase`
 * Restart phases:
     * `schedule`, `schedule-rolling`, `schedule-coordinated` represents work and preparation to be done by the operator
-    * `stop`, `stop-coordinated` when the pod are in the process of being stopped
+    * `stop`, `stop-coordinated` when the ES processes are in the process of being stopped
-    * `start`, `start-coordinated` when pods are in the process of being started
+    * `start`, `start-coordinated` when ES processes are in the process of being started
-    * nothing when there is nothing to be done (or pod restart is over)
+    * nothing when there is nothing to be done (or ES process restart is over)

 #### Extensions to other use cases (TBD if worth implementing)